-Of all the ways to meet the world’s expanding energy needs, efficiency and conservation are the cheapest and most beneficial to the environment.
+Of all the ways to meet the world’s expanding energy needs, efficiency and conservation are some of the most cost-effective and beneficial to the environment.
 Using energy more efficiently helps preserve our natural resources, lower energy costs and reduce greenhouse gas (GHG) emissions.

 using energy more efficiently

 We achieve energy savings in big and small ways.
 Chevron employees and contractors make energy efficiency a constant priority during routine business operations, including maintaining our equipment so that it runs smoothly, and through complex projects, such as building high-efficiency power plants.
-Chevron’s Pipeline & Power organization collaborates with the company’s Upstream and Downstream businesses to help lower their energy costs, test new technologies, achieve efficiency gains, manage emissions and improve power reliability.
+Chevron’s Pipeline & Power organization collaborates with the company’s upstream and downstream businesses to help lower their energy costs, test new technologies, achieve efficiency gains, manage emissions and improve power reliability.

 - Upstream Energy Intensity